-The SPARTAN-II program was a highly classified Office of Naval Intelligence (ONI) black project that sought to create the ultimate special operations soldier.
+The SPARTAN-II program was a classified Office of Naval Intelligence (ONI) black project that sought to create the ultimate special operations soldier.
 The plan was to deploy these soldiers to deal with the growing insurrectionist movement among the human colony worlds.
-Under the direction of the brilliant Dr. Catherine Halsey, she employed controversial techniques to identify and “recruit” those candidates that met the genetic requirements for the program.
+Directed by the brilliant Dr. Catherine Halsey, she employed controversial techniques to identify and “recruit” candidates–six-year-old children–that met the genetic requirements for the program.

-In 2517, six year-old children, identified by the recruiting process, were conscripted under secret UNSC protocol — Naval Code 45812 — and kidnapped from their families by ONI.
-To cover-up for the missing children and hide the program, flash clones were substituted in their place.
-To ensure that no suspicions would ever arise, these clones had genetic flaws programmed that would result in all the clones dying of an untreatable disease a short period afterwards.
-The newly “recruited” children were taken to a secret ONI facility on the planet Reach in the Epsilon Eridani system, where they underwent intensive physical and military training/indoctrination.
+In 2517, under secret UNSC protocol–Naval Code 45812–ONI “conscripted” the children identified by the recruiting process, kidnapping them from their families.
+To cover-up for the missing children and hide the program, ONI substituted flash clones in their place.
+To ensure no suspicions would ever arise, these clones had genetic flaws programmed into them, causing all the clones to die of an untreatable disease a short period afterwards.
+Taken to a secret ONI facility on the planet Reach in the Epsilon Eridani system, the “recruited” children underwent intensive physical and military training/indoctrination.

-In 2525, when the children turned fourteen, they all underwent the second phase of the program — the biological augmentation procedure that would enhance their bodies to allow them to wear the MJOLNIR exoskeleton battle suits that were being developed in conjunction with the SPARTAN program.
-Of the original seventy-five candidates, these experimental procedures resulted in thirty candidates dying and twelve candidates crippled and washed-out of the program, being reassigned to other tasks within ONI and the UNSC.
-This was also the same year that the UNSC made first contact with the Covenant — a political, military, and religious grouping made up of multiple alien species that spanned a vast area of the galaxy.
+In 2525, when the children turned fourteen, they underwent the second phase of the program.
+The biological augmentation procedures enhanced their bodies to allow them to wear the MJOLNIR exoskeleton battle suits being developed for the SPARTAN program.
+Of the original seventy-five candidates, thirty candidates died with twelve candidates suffering crippling side effects from the augmentation procedures and reassigned to other duties within ONI and the UNSC.
+It was also this same year the UNSC made first contact with the Covenant — a multi-species military and religious polity spanning a vast area of the galaxy.

-By the year 2535, the Human-Covenant war was into its 10th year.
-All the outer human colony worlds had either been destroyed or abandoned by the unending genocidal attacks by the alien Covenant forces.
-Time after time human forces stood their ground to try to hold back the onslaught.
+By 2535, the Human-Covenant war was into its 10th year with the outer human colony worlds destroyed or abandoned in the face of unending genocidal attacks by the Covenant.
+Time after time human forces stood their ground to hold back the onslaught.
 Despite desperate, ferocious and bloody fighting, Covenant technological superiority would overcome the human defenses resulting in another defeat and retreat.
-The end result being that the Covenant would lay waste and “glass” human-occupied worlds by plasma bombardment.
+The result being that the Covenant would lay waste and “glass” human-occupied worlds by plasma bombardment.

 Despite what seemed like an endless series of planetary sieges and evacuations, there had been a few scattered victories by human forces.
-The majority of successes against the Covenant came from when the SPARTAN-II’s were deployed.
-The success and propaganda value of the SPARTANS resulted in the original reason for the program’s development to be officially revised to allow for public consumption.
+Most of those came with the SPARTAN-II’s deployed against the Covenant.
+The success and propaganda value of the SPARTANS quickly buried the original reason for the program’s development for public consumption.

-In 2536, the Covenant had begun its invasion of the inner colony worlds.
-Those surviving SPARTAN-II’s along with the next generation SPARTAN-III’s continued to stand and defend against the unrelenting genocidal Covenant advance…
+In 2536, the Covenant begun its invasion of the inner colony worlds.
+Those surviving SPARTAN-II’s along with the next generation SPARTAN-III’s continued to stand and defend against the unrelenting genocidal Covenant advance

 Reach, Epsilon Eridani System